Company let agreement: house or flat

 This is a full agreement drawn to cover all the likely requirements of the landlord, in terms providing options and menus to make it easy for you to decide what you want to include in your deal.

-Everything is negotiable: rent amount, when paid, how paid, termination, break clause, good behaviour, deposit against bad behaviour, and more.
+Everything is negotiable, including: the rent amount, when paid, how paid, termination, break clause, good behaviour, deposit against bad behaviour.

-You can use this agreement for a lease of any length, but we advise you to keep it short because you do not have to pay stamp duty land tax on a lease for seven years or less, nor do you have to register it at the Land Registry.
+You can use this agreement for a lease of any length, but we advise you to keep it short (one or two years maximum) because you do not have to pay stamp duty land tax on a lease for seven years or less, nor do you have to register it at the Land Registry.

 *But certain high value leases under seven years may be chargeable to SDLT.